jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 tiers, and Ceph storage cluster backends.

 ``ceph-mon-add``
+    Add a ceph monitor to a specific host.

 ``ceph-mon-delete``
+    Delete a ceph monitor from a specific host.

 ``ceph-mon-list``
     List Ceph mons.

 ``ceph-mon-modify``
+    Modify parameters of a ceph monitor on a specific host.

 ``ceph-mon-show``
     Show ceph_mon of a specific host.

 ``cluster-list``
-    List clusters.
+    List ceph clusters.

 ``cluster-show``
-    Show cluster attributes.
+    Show ceph cluster attributes.

 ``host-stor-add``
-    Add a storage to a host.
+    Add a ceph storage disk (i.e. journal or |OSD|) to a host.

 ``host-stor-delete``
-    Delete a stor.
+    Delete a ceph storage disk (i.e. journal or |OSD|) from a host.

 ``host-stor-list``
-    List host storage.
+    List ceph storage disks (i.e. journal or |OSD|) of a host.

 ``host-stor-show``
-    Show storage attributes.
+    Show attributes of a ceph storage disk (i.e. journal or |OSD|) on a host.

 ``host-stor-update``
-    Modify journal attributes for OSD.
+    Modify ceph journal or |OSD| attributes.

 ``storage-backend-add``
     Add a storage backend.